MayateDev/TextFileDB/README.md

 # Bugs
 Yes.
 Probably alot at the moment.
 Have not cared to much about error handling and user input controls yet.

+I expect many issues if columns are added to tables when database file for that table already exists.
+There is no function to fix this as it is right now.

+This

 # Credits
 I have to give some credits to [**Tim Corey**](https://www.youtube.com/user/IAmTimCorey/featured).
 I got the idea to make this library watching